 In Afghanistan one year, fighting stopped and food and vaccinations were able to reach those who needed them.

-Seeking Inner Peace From A Place of Inner War
+Seeking Inner Peace From A Place of Inner War is unworkable

 For fourteen years I was ill and disabled with severe Myalgic Encephalomyelitis